 10. Stanford University Medical Center took a unique approach to welcoming pedestrians into a subterranean parking structure by incorporating art with interactive technology.
 Visitors approaching the main pavilion trigger a sound that directly relates to images etched in glass windows, creating a playful interaction between building and visitor.

-Matt Davis has been creating parking solutions for over 15 years.
-He has worked on over 50 parking projects and is a certified Parksmart Advisor.
-In addition to delivering projects to satisfied clients, Matt’s projects, such as the Tustin Metrolink Station Parking Structure and the Alta Bates Summit Medical Center Parking Structure, have received recognition from the International Parking Institute and other associations.
-An active participant in the International Parking & Mobility Institute and the Pacific Intermountain Parking & Transportation Association, Matt has penned and spoken on a number of industry topics, such as Healthcare Parking as the First Line of Customer Service, Green Parking, Transit Parking Best Practices, the Future of Parking, Retrofitting Parking and Right Sizing Parking.
+Matt Davis has been creating parking solutions for over 20 years.
+He has worked on over 125 parking projects and is a certified Parksmart Advisor.
+In addition to delivering projects to satisfied clients, Matt’s projects, such as the Tustin Metrolink Station Parking Structure and UC San Diego Osler Parking Structure and Visitor's Center, have received recognition from the International Parking Institute and other associations.
+An active participant in the International Parking & Mobility Institute and the Pacific Intermountain Parking & Transportation Association, Matt has penned and spoken on a number of industry topics, such as Healthcare Parking as the First Line of Customer Service, Green Parking, Transit Parking Best Practices, the Future of Parking, Protecting Your Parking Investment and Right Sizing Parking.